charliewatson1504/CI_PP3_Ironworks/README.md

 <details><summary>Screenshot of welcome screen</summary><img src="https://github.com/charliewatson1504/CI_PP3_Ironworks/blob/main/docs/user-manual/user-manual-1.png"></details>

 This is the first screen that the user sees when the application runs.
 For the user to move on their are 2 options:
 - login - takes the user to login to their account if they have one.
-[Section 3](#login)
+[Section 3](#3-login)
 - create account - takes the user to create a new account if they don't have an account.
-[Section 2](#create-account)
+[Section 2](#2-create-account)

 ## 2. Ceate Account

 <details><summary>Screenshot of create account screen</summary><img src="https://github.com/charliewatson1504/CI_PP3_Ironworks/blob/main/docs/user-manual/user-manual-2.png"></details>

 At the create account screen you will be asked for the username you would like to register with.
 When you have entered your desired username the system will check to see if it is available.
 If its not available you should get an error message saying that and asking for you to try again.
 Once an available username is entered it will take you to complete a basic medical form.
 Following that you will be presented with 2 options:
 - login - takes the user to their account.
-[Section 3](#login)
+[Section 3](#3-login)
 - exit - takes user back to welcome screen.
-[Section 1](#welcome-screen)
+[Section 1](#1-welcome-screen)

 ## 3. Login

 <details><summary>Screenshot of login screen</summary><img src="https://github.com/charliewatson1504/CI_PP3_Ironworks/blob/main/docs/user-manual/user-manual-3.png"></details>

 Much like with the create account, the login page asks you to enter a username.
 Difference this time is it will check to see if it exists and allow you to move to the next screen.
 If you login with a user account then you will be presented with 3 options:
 - book - takes you to the part of the system where you can book a session with one of the trainers.
+[Section 4](#4-book)
 - booked sessions - takes you to view the sessions you have booked.
+[Section 5](#5-booked-sessions)
 - BMI calculation - takes you to where with a input of weight and height from the user it can calculate their BMI.
+[Section 6](#6-bmi-calculation)

 ## 4. Book